-Many thanks to SWLing Post contributor, Peter Marks, who shares this great news:
+Many thanks to SWLing Post contributor, Bill Hemphill (WD9EQD), who shares the following guest post: